NUST-Machine-Intelligence-Laboratory/Dataset-Purification/README.md

-# Learning from Noisy Web Images for Fine-Grained Visual Recognition through Dataset Purification
+# Robust Learning from Noisy Web Images via Data Purification for Fine-Grained Recognition

 Introduction
 ------------
-This is the source code for our paper **Learning from Noisy Web Images for Fine-Grained Visual Recognition through Dataset Purification**
+This is the source code for our paper **Robust Learning from Noisy Web Images via Data Purification for Fine-Grained Recognition**

 Network Architecture
 --------------------
-The architecture of our proposed peer-learning model is as follows
+The architecture of our proposed model is as follows
 ![network](network.png)

 Installation